hrodri02/TestTabbar/README.md

 On Xcode, build and run the project with `command + R`, so that you can see how the app looks on the simulator.
 Notice that the background color of the weekView is red, the corners of exerciseImageView are not rounded, and exerciseImageView does not contain an image.
-We are going to change these properties in the `MyProgramVCUIConstants.swift` file.
+Navigate to `MyProgramVCUIConstants.swift` file on Xcode to change these properties.

 To change the background color from red to black change the value of `WEEK_VIEW_BG_COLOR` from `UIColor(red: 1.0, green: 0.0, blue: 0.0, alpha: 1.0)` to `UIColor(red: 0.0, green: 0.0, blue: 0.0, alpha: 1.0)`.
 The parameters red,
 green, blue, and alpha can be assigned a value between 0.0 and 1.0.
-The alpha parameter is the opacity of the color with 0.0 being completely transparent and 1.0 being opaque.
+The alpha parameter is the opacity of the color, 0.0 being completely transparent and 1.0 being opaque.
 Build and run the project again to see the changes in the simulator.

 To change the corner radius of exerciseImageView set `EXERCISE_IMAGE_VIEW_CORNER_RADIUS` to the desired value (I normaly use a 10.0).
 You can also assign an image to exerciseImageView by setting `EXERCISE_IMAGE_VIEW_IMAGE_NAME`to an image name that is available in our project.
+To add a .png image to the project simply drag it to the `Assets.xcassets` folder on Xcode.
+I have already added one called
+"messi", so you can use that one or add your own.
+The property that affects how the image is presented is content mode and it can be
+1 of 13 values, but the ones used most often are: `UIView.ContentMode.scaleToFill`, `UIView.ContentMode.scaleAspectFit`, and `UIView.ContentMode.scaleAspectFill`.
+Currently, `EXERCISE_IMAGE_VIEW_CONTENT_MODE` is set to scale to fill, but try the others to see how the presentation of the image changes.

-Note: When choosing the font for a label, you can see the fonts supported by swift by looking at the `Fonts in Swift.pdf` file.
-Just copy-paste a font name that you like to the appropriate constant.
+When choosing a font for a label, you can see the fonts supported by Swift by looking at the `Fonts in Swift.pdf` file.
+Just copy-paste a font name that you like to the appropriate font name constant.

 ## Setting contraints on components

 Setting constraints on components programmatically is straightforward in Swift.
 For example, notice from the view hierarchy that the view of MyProgramVC contains two subviews: weekView and exerciseTableView.
 The code below shows how their constraints are set which is located in `MyProgramVC.swift`.

+### Ex 1

 constraints for weekView:
 ```